insights

 7. Design for Anywhere: Responsiveness Matters

 We’re not all sitting behind desktops anymore.
 Teams are in transit, working from phones, tablets.
-That’s why if your dashboard doesn’t adapt to every screen, it’s already falling behind.
+If your dashboard only works well on a desktop, you’re already limiting its value.

 A responsive dashboard means no pinching to zoom, no awkward scrolling and no losing key info just because someone’s using a smaller device.